oracleimc/workshops/appdev/cloudnative/k8s/jenkinspipelines/jenkins.pipelines.OKE5.md

 + Create the mysql instance
 + Create the database in mysql

 1. The first thing is to clone the people-rest-service project on to your machine. people-rest-service project is the backend api.
-It's a Java Springboot rest api project, that writes data to mysql databasa.
+It's a Java Springboot rest api project, that writes data to mysql database.
 This api will be consume by a frontend app called people-web-app writen in ReactJS.
 To clone the project:

 ```
 cd oracle_projects

 git clone <url>
 ```

+**Please note that url is the people-rest-service you imported into you own git repo**

 Once the project has finished cloning, change into the directory: